October 14, 2011 by Living Girl Living Foods

 The Smoked Cashew Cheese is moist, slightly oily and easy to take out of the wrapper but holy smokes it is loaded with big pieces of black pepper.
 With both of the smoked cheeses I had chunks of black pepper stuck in my teeth for a quiet sometime.
 This cheese looks beautiful and would be perfect for a raw vegan cheese party.
 It cuts well, and looks like “real” cheese inside.
 I used in for a filling in raw beet ravioli and it tasted fantastic and complimented the sweetness of the beets making the dish savory.
 I also spread some on slices on pears and apples and the flavors went well together.
 I’m just going to throw this out there, I tried it on celery and it was terrible…terrible idea.
 I am going to guess it would be terrible with figs as well.

 If you want to host a cheese party, I recommend placing cards next to each cheese suggesting fruits, vegetables, and so on to pair them with.

 The Plain Cashew & Macadamia Cheese was so oily I had difficulties getting it out of both the wrapper and tin.
 In the photograph even the oil is visible & all of the lines from the wrapper.
 This cheese is extremely moist; it was difficult to cut because it melts.
 It had bits of nuts in it still; they were shredded-like & not too big or crunchy.

 I could see this one being a great sour cream or cream cheese substitute.
 I’m hoping to test this one out for a pesto sauce ASAP.
 Since this cheese is plain and flexible in taste it was wonderful on apples and pears.
-But it was far too boring on beets.
+But it was far too plain on beets.